 General Questions

-A GIX listing is a simple, binary investment screen: either a company has committed to that infrastructure and is listed, or it hasn’t and it’s not.
-GIX-listed companies benefit because investors can reward them by allocating sustainable investment dollars to them.
-Green-minded investors benefit from knowing which companies are credibly committed to delivering long-term value around sustainability and which are not.
+The existing ecosystem around sustainability is well intentioned but has yet to deliver on its promises.
+Currently there is no easy, reliable method for investors to see who is delivering on sustainability.
+A GIX dual-listing is a simple, binary investment screen and investors can reward dual-listed companies by allocating sustainable investment dollars to them.
+Investors benefit from knowing which companies are committed to delivering long-term value from sustainability initiatives and which are not.

 Issuer Questions